SloboMatic/solarLMP/README.md

 ## The Value of Solar

-* Python apps deployed on Heroku
+* Figures deployed on Heroku as Python apps: *

 http://lmpsolarvalue.herokuapp.com/